8 Step Leading Change Article Series

 Why is Urgency Important to Change?

 Why is urgency important to a change effort?
 Urgency is important because meaningful organizational change cannot occur without the cooperation of the affected stakeholders.
 This is why creating a sense of urgency for a needed change is the first step leaders must take to gain the cooperation of management and employees.

 Leaders create a sense of urgency by both selling the value of a future state to organizational stakeholders and making the status quo a dangerous place for the stakeholders to remain.
 In effect, senior leaders create a compelling narrative that tells stakeholders why it is not in their best interest for the organization to stay in its current state.

 This is often done through frank discussions about the current market and competitive realities, sharing relevant financial and customer data, and discussing opportunities and crises facing the organization.
 Communication is critical and the communications about the urgent need for change must be honest.
 A manufactured sense of urgency will soon be seen for what it is and this will doom a change effort to mediocrity.

 How to Create a Sense of Urgency With Your Team

 There are several steps leaders can take to create a sense of urgency and gain the commitment of managers, employees, and other stakeholders.
-They include:

 - Showing the seriousness of leadership commitment to the coming change by eliminating obvious waste;